-- Withdrawals are automatically exempted from the maximum when students withdraw from all classes for military or medical reasons that are documented and approved by the Registrar’s office or the Counseling and Career Development Center, respectively.
+- Withdrawals are automatically exempted from the maximum when students withdraw from all classes for military, hardship or medical reasons that are documented and approved by the Dean of Students office (military, hardship) or the Counseling and Career Development Center (medical).

 Petitions for exception based on other circumstances are heard in the following manner:

-- In cases where students completely withdraw from the University for reasons not covered by the second bullet, above, students may petition in writing to the Dean of Students (or the dean’s designee) to have these courses exempted from the total number allowed by completing the Voluntary Cancellation/Withdrawal Form.
+- In cases where students completely withdraw from the University for reasons not covered by the first bullet above, students may petition in writing to the Dean of Students (or the dean’s designee) to have these courses exempted from the total number allowed by completing the Voluntary Cancellation/Withdrawal Form.

 - Once the withdrawal limit is reached, students will only be allowed to withdraw from an individual course or courses for extenuating circumstances beyond their control.
 To withdraw without penalty in these cases, students must appeal in writing to the dean (or the dean’s designee) of their academic college (not, necessarily, the college in which the course is taught).
 Appeals for individual withdrawals are not heard unless the student has already reached the maximum number allowed.